A Tale of Two Couples & One Sex Problem: How Some Marriages Be Saved and Others Cannot

 The solution to every sex problem is daring intimacy.

-Most face them constantly as they move through life stages — differences in libido, changes in desire due to childbirth, aging or illness, the ravages of stress on sexual performance, boredom, lack of connection and passion, inability to orgasm, get wet or get hard … the list goes on and on.
+In and of itself, differences in desire is not a relationship killer.
+When you bring together two people, with different backgrounds, ways of living, preferences, stages of development, and personality, you’re bound to experience moments when one person wants something more than the other.
+Most couples them constantly as they move through life stages — differences in libido, changes in desire due to childbirth, aging or illness, the ravages of stress on sexual performance, boredom, lack of connection and passion, inability to orgasm, get wet or get hard … the list goes on and on.

 That in itself creates a deep sense of unsafety.